Ruth Goodman

-Ruth Ellen Goodman (born 5 October 1963) is a British freelance historian of the early modern period, specialising in offering advice to museums and heritage attractions.
+Ruth Ellen Goodman (born 1963) is a British freelance historian of the early modern period, specialising in offering advice to museums and heritage attractions.

 She is a specialist in British social history and after presenting the 2005 television series Tales from the Green Valley, went on to participate in several BBC historic farm series.
 She occasionally presents features for The One Show, and she co-presented Secrets of the Castle in 2014, and 24 Hours in the Past (2015).
 Since 2015 she has appeared on Inside the Factory, presenting usually two short features or ‘historic insets’ related to the main subject of the episode.

 Early life and education

 She was born in Cardiff, Wales, later moving to Hertfordshire, England and went to Westbury primary school and Fearnhill School in Letchworth, North Hertfordshire district of Hertfordshire, England.
 "School...was rather pedestrian...I became a very poor student, simply going through the motions, and my academic record at both school and university indeed lacks lustre."
+Goodman studied at the University of Exeter.